 The Person: The individual who gambles.The Device: The medium through which the individual plays.The Money: The funds used to fuel the gamble.

-The Person: Encourage users to enroll in GamStop.
+Encourage users to enrol in GamStop.
 This nonprofit service allows users to exclude themselves from a growing number of UK gambling operators, based on user identity.